StandBy mode not working in iOS 17? 9 Ways to fix it!

 Disable the Low Power Mode toggle

-6. Use an MFi-certified MagSafe charger or Lightning cable
+5. Use an MFi-certified MagSafe charger or Lightning cable

-If your Lightning cable or MagSafe charger is uncertified, there’s a chance that StandBy mode will not work on your iPhone, and you may occasionally encounter the annoying ‘This accessory may not be supported’ error.
+If your Lightning cable or MagSafe charger is uncertified, there’s a chance that StandBy mode will not work on your iPhone, and you may occasionally encounter the annoying “This accessory may not be supported” error.

-7. Ensure Portrait Orientation Lock is off
+6. Turn the Portrait Orientation Lock off

-Apart from being connected to power, one of the primary perquisites to use StandBy mode in iOS 17 is that you need to place your iPhone in landscape mode.
 However, if you have the orientation lock enabled on your iPhone, it may interfere with StandBy mode and prevent it from working as expected.

 To ensure that this isn’t the case with your iPhone: